Mohammed Zubair (journalist): International reactions

-Case on fact check of Sudarshan TV video
+Sudarshan TV fact checking case

-On 9 July, while Zubair was in jail under judicial custody and was granted bail in the case filed in Sitapur.
+On 9 July, Zubair was in jail under judicial custody when he was granted bail in the case filed in Sitapur.
 The same day a warrant was issued against him in an old case filed in Uttar Pradesh's Lakhimpur Kheri.
 This case was filed in September 2021 by an employee of TV channel Sudarshan News, objecting to a tweet by Zubair fact checking a video published by Sudarshan News.
-Zubair had pointed that Sudarshan News had used images of Al-Masjid an-Nabawi from Madina and superimposed it on an old picture from Ghaza, with graphics of missile bombing the mosque, during a broadcast.
+Zubair had noted that Sudarshan News used images of Al-Masjid an-Nabawi from Madina and superimposed it on an old picture from Ghaza, with graphics of missiles bombing the mosque, during a broadcast.
 Zubair questioned if this was reporting or inciting violence.

-Following the complaint by Sudarshan News a Police case was filed stating that Zubair's tweet could promote enmity between religious groups.
-A warrant was issued and he was summoned by the Lakhimpur Kheri court summoned him on July 11.
+Following the complaint by Sudarshan News, a Police case was filed arguing that Zubair's tweet could promote enmity between religious groups.
+A warrant was issued, and he was summoned by the Lakhimpur Kheri court on 11 July.
 Following his arrest in the Lakhimpur Kheri case, Zubair was sent to 14 days in judicial custody.

 On 16 July 2022, a court in Uttar Pradesh rejected Zubair's petition for bail in connection to a FIR that was filed against him in 2021 for allegedly inciting animosity.
-After the court sentenced Zubair to a 14-day judicial detention in the case, the bail application was brought before Additional Chief Judicial Magistrate Mohamaddi on July 11.
+After the court sentenced Zubair to a 14-day judicial detention in the case, the bail application was brought before Additional Chief Judicial Magistrate Mohamaddi on 11 July.